Nima-abdoli/ServerTransfer_bot/README.md

 - [x] Downloading File
 - [ ] File Exploring
 - [ ] zip file in server side then send it.
-- [ ] run applications in server
+- [ ] Run applications in server
-- [ ] make uploaded app start in boot
+- [ ] Make uploaded app start in boot
 - [ ] Replace file of uploaded project(app) with new version